Li Xin (Qin): Qi state

 In 264 BCE, Tian Jian ascended the throne of Qi and was assisted by his mother, the queen dowager, in managing state affairs.
 Qin bribed Hou Sheng, the Qi chancellor, to dissuade King Jian from helping the other states while they were being attacked by Qin.
 By 221 BCE, Qi was the only state in China that had yet to be conquered by Qin.
 Qi hurriedly mobilized its armies to its western borders as a safeguard against a possible Qin invasion.

 In the same year, Ying Zheng used Qi's rejection of a meeting with a Qin envoy as an excuse to attack Qi.
 Along with Wang Ben, Li Xin, and the Qin Army, avoided direct confrontation with enemy forces stationed on Qi's western borders and advanced into Qi's heartland via a southern detour from Yan.
 The Qin forces met with little resistance as they passed through Qi territory and eventually arrived at Linzi (north of present-day Zibo, Shandong), the capital of Qi.
 King Jian was caught by surprise and, after being persuaded by Hou Sheng, he surrendered to Qin without putting up a fight.
 The former territories of Qi were reorganized to form the Qin Empire's Qi and Langya commanderies.

+Dai state

+Li Xin, alongside Generals Wang Ben and Meng Tian, was also present during the attack and destruction of the state of Dai (remnants of Zhao state), ending their opposition against Qin rule.

 Aftermath

 Li Xin retired after Qin's unification, choosing to live in the area of modern Gansu.
-However, before doing so, he has bestowed the title of 'Marquis of Longxi' by Qin Shi Huang due to his military achievements during Qin's unification war.
+However, before doing so, he was bestowed the title of 'Marquis of Longxi' by Qin Shi Huang due to his military achievements during Qin's unification war.

+He set an important military precedent of achievements for his line of descendants (whom included the famed General Li Guang of the Han Dynasty) and for the House of Li, which elevated itself to Imperial House during the rise of the mighty Tang Dynasty by the deeds of Li Yuan (Emperor Gaozu) and Li Shimin (Emperor Taizong), thus becoming a vital piece of Chinese history.

+In popular culture

+Li Xin (Ri Shin) is the protagonist of anime/manga "Kingdom", one of the best-selling manga of all time.
+In Kingdom, he is depicted as a former servant/slave who seeks to accomplish his dream of becoming the "Greatest General under the Heavens" during the Chinese Warring States Period.